javiercmh/flood-it-game/README.md

 Processing 3 will work although it was made with Processing 2.

-# Installation
+# Usage

 You have 2 possibilities:

+1. Play online [here](https://www.openprocessing.org/sketch/761031) (I also made an html file with the game embedded)
-1. Download PC or Linux versions I made
+2. Download PC or Linux versions
-2. Clone repository and run from source code
+3. Clone repository and run from source code

-## Option 2 only
+## If you choose option 3

 You can easily change the number of moves you get.
 Just change the `maxTurns` variable in `FloodIt.pde`: